 - Technologies of assistance services (PPP, PPP-RTK, RTK, NRTK,…);

 - Density of fixed reference station networks;

 - Number of constellations supported by the used assistance service;

-- Localization of the receiver in relation to the station networks ;
+- Localization of receivers in reference to the station networks ;

-- Model of GNSS signal reception antenna ;
+- Model of GNSS signal reception antennas ;

-- Availability and quality of the telecommunication means to transmit the assistance data ;
+- Availability and quality of the telecommunication means to transmit the assistance data in real time ;

 Figure 1 – Assessment of high accuracy GNSS performance